-GET /application/
+GET /application/ returns a json list of the available applications

 Tokentype endpoints

 This API endpoint is a generic endpoint that can be used by any token type.

 The tokentype needs to implement a classmethod api_endpoint and can then be called by /ttype/<tokentype>.
 This way, each tokentype can create its own API without the need to change the core API.